swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 **Edited** (March 20, 2025):

 - Replaced `dependsOn` return type modifier with a declaration-level `@lifetime` attribute.
     Removed dependency inference rules.
 - Integrated links to proposals SE-0446 (`Escapable`), SE-0447 (`Span`), SE-0456 (`Span`-producing properties), and SE-0467 (`MutableSpan`) that have undergone review.
-- Added SE-0458 `@unsafe` annotations to the `unsafeLifetime` standard library functions, and added `@unsafe` as a requirement for APIs using `BitwiseCopyable` lifetime dependencies under strict memory safety.
+- Added SE-0458 `@unsafe` annotations to the `_overrideLifetime` standard library functions, and added `@unsafe` as a requirement for APIs using `BitwiseCopyable` lifetime dependencies under strict memory safety.

 **Edited** (April 12, 2024): Changed `@dependsOn` to `dependsOn` to match the current implementation.